Transforming Data

 - Click OK.

-After this step, examples look like:
+After this step, values change from:

 American, born 1936